UK Visa Requirements: Guide for Applicants

 UK visa requirements for students

 If you are looking to undertake a further or higher education course in the UK, you will need to apply for the Student visa.
 This visa is for over 16’s and will require the offer of a place from a UK licensed sponsor.
 You will need to be able to speak English to a certain standard, depending on whether you are studying at/above or below degree level.
 You will also need to have enough money to support yourself and pay for your course, where the amount needed will vary depending on your circumstances.
-Additionally, if you are aged either 16 or 17, you will need written consent from your parents before applying.
+If you are aged either 16 or 17, you will need written consent from your parents before applying.

 If you are 16 or older and have been accepted onto an English language course with an accredited institution that lasts between 6 to 11 months, you can also come to the UK on a Short-term study visa.
 However, you must have enough money to support yourself without working or claiming public funds, or have friends and family that can accommodate and maintain you.
 You will also need enough money to pay for your return or onward journey.